JasterV/elm-examples/README.md

 ### Setup

-Copy the `Env.elm.example` to `src/Env.elm` and add the required variables:
+Copy the `Env.example.elm` to `src/Env.elm` and add the required variables:

 * Api base URL: I'm using a free [weather API](https://www.weatherapi.com/), sign up & get the API credentials.
 * API key: Once you have your account, copy the API key you will find on your dashboard.